cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 ### Header

 A *header* is an update to the consensus state of a particular blockchain that can be verified in a well-defined fashion by a "light client" algorithm defined for that particular consensus algorithm.

-### Finality

-*Finality* is the quantifiable assurance provided by a consensus algorithm that a particular block will not be reverted, subject to certain assumptions about the behaviour of the validator set.
-The IBC protocol requires finality, although it need not be absolute (for example, a threshold finality gadget for a Nakamoto consensus algorithm will provide finality subject to economic assumptions about how miners behave).

 ### Commitment